 Several options are up for debate on Capitol Hill, but will they be enough to help borrowers?

 Student loan debt is crippling millions of Americans.
 The average borrower graduates college with over $35,000 in debt, and it gets worse each year.
-Congress has kicked around several ideas of how to solve the problem, such as making student loans dischargeable during bankruptcy.
+Congress has kicked around several student loan reform proposals, such as making student loans dischargeable during bankruptcy.
 But none of them have gained much traction.
 As a result, some states have stepped in to provide student loan relief, but the programs are often limited.

 Now, several laws are on the verge of making it to the floor for a vote.
 But will they be enough to provide the student debt relief that borrowers need?

-The first law is set for debate in the House sometime this month.
-The PROSPER Act stands for Promoting Real Opportunity, Success and Prosperity through Education.
+The first law was debated in 2018.
+The PROSPER Act stands for Promoting Real Opportunity, Success and Prosperity through Education Reform.
 It does several things to help borrowers:

 - The law caps maximum loan amounts for graduate and undergraduate students.